Celtics honor Maine mass shooting victims with moment of silence, special jersey patch

-BOSTON — (AP) — The Boston Celtics acknowledged the victims of this week’s mass shooting in Lewiston, Maine, before their home opener.
+BOSTON — The Boston Celtics acknowledged the victims of this week’s mass shooting in Lewiston, Maine, before their home opener.

 Boston players wore the warmups of their NBA G League affiliate, the Maine Celtics.
 The Celtics also donned a band on their jerseys in honor of the state as it recovers after a shooter killed 18 people and wounded 13 at a bowling alley and a bar there.